amitofsk/dandy/docs/Dandy.md

 All messages sent via USB end in the character `X` to identify the end of the message.

 Let's test this example out.
-Make sure the motor controller is still wired to your microcontroller, and make sure your microcontroller is connected to your computer with a USB cable.
+Make sure the motor is still wired to your microcontroller, and make sure your microcontroller is connected to your computer with a USB cable.
 Open the Mu, ArduinoLab, or Arduino IDE and run the example of section 10.3.1.
+Wait for the motor to spin forward and back once.
 Close the Mu, ArduinoLab, or Arduino IDE.
 Open IDLE and run the example below.

 Dial the knob by putting your cursor on it and clicking the right or left mouse button.
 Then, press the top button above the knob to send a corresponding float value from the computer to the microcontroller.
+You should see the LED on the microcontroller blink while it follows instructions of the `use_serial_data` task, and uou should see the motor spin forward and back.
+It can continue to read data even while the motor spins, and the LED will blink indicating that the data is being processed.

 This knob varies from 0.0 to 10.0.
 It is used to control the number of steps the servo motor takes in traveling between one angle and another.
 Because there is a fixed time delay between each step, this knob essentially controls the motor speed.
 As explained above, this strategy is used to control motor rotation speed instead of directly using PWM frequency because it allows for slower motor rotation speeds which are more observable.

 (See file src/examples/MotorControl.py.)